 Traditional oil paints continue to be the most popular of all painting media used by artists today.
 They are versatile and provide a richness and depth of color that is unsurpassed by any other painting media.
 Drying time takes longer; however, this allows the artist to blend and rework the paint to achieve the desired effect.
 In addition, oil paints are more durable than other painting media and are more resistant to fading.

 There are two types of oil paints available, artist grade and student grade.
 However, there are differences between the two, and the most notable difference is the price.
 Knowing the qualities each grade offers will make it easier to decide which one is just right for you.

 Artist Grade Oil Paints

-Artist or professional grade oil colors are made with the purest and finest quality ingredients.
+Artist or professional-grade oil colors are made with the purest and finest quality ingredients.
 That means a full load of pigment, suspended in a drying oil called a binder, either linseed oil, safflower oil, poppy seed oil, or walnut oil.
 Linseed oil is the most common binder, however.
-As a result, the colors in artist grade oils are much more vibrant and concentrated.
-They are also ideal for gaining color mixing experience.
-Artist grade paints come in a wide variety of colors and work best when used on gesso-primed surfaces.
+As a result, the colors in artist-grade oils are much more vibrant and concentrated.
+They are also ideal for gaining experience with color mixing.
+Artist-grade paints come in a wide variety of colors and work best when used on gesso-primed surfaces.

 Click for more information about using gesso as a primer on canvas.

 Student or academy-grade oil colors have less pigment concentration; however, less pigment means less expensive formulas.
 This is an added benefit for the art student or novice just starting.
 The more costly pigments are generally replicated by hues.
 Although working with student oils is similar to working with professional artist oils in terms of consistency and opacity, no matter the color, the hues may not have the same mixing characteristics as regular full-strength colors.
 In addition, student-grade oils come in a limited range of colors.